How Long Does it Take to Buy a House?

 Estimated time: 7-21 days (while under contract)

-After the seller accepts your contract, the inspection period begins.
+After the seller accepts your contract, the escrow period begins.
 Your agent will ensure that various tasks are scheduled, including:

 Appraisal - Your lender will require an appraisal to establish the fair market value of the home.
 Should the property appraise for a price less than what is contractually agreed, you may need to renegotiate the price with the seller.
 These negotiations may take several days and could push back your closing date.